19hours/sg-statutes/Acts/Environmental Public Health Act.md

 ### Penalty for obstruction

-82\.
-No person shall at any time —
+82\.—(1) No person shall at any time —

 (a) hinder, obstruct or delay the Director-General, any authorised officer or other person in the performance and execution of his duty or of anything which he is respectively empowered, employed or required to do by virtue or in consequence of or under this Act; or

-[Act 48 of 2018 wef 01/02/2019]

 (b) remove any mark, line, sign or other direction drawn or set up for the purpose of this Act.

-[83

-[4/2002]
+[Act 11 of 2019 wef 01/04/2019]

+(2) However, it is not an offence under subsection (1) for any person to refuse to comply with any request, demand or order made or given by any authorised officer (including an authorised officer within the meaning of section 31W) who fails to declare his office and refuses to produce his identification card on demand being made by that person.

+[Act 11 of 2019 wef 01/04/2019]

+(3) In subsection (2), “identification card”, for an authorised officer (including an authorised officer within the meaning of section 31W), means such identification card as the Director-General or the Director-General, Food Administration may require the authorised officer to carry at all times when exercising powers under this Act.

+[Act 11 of 2019 wef 01/04/2019]

-### Director-General may act in cases of emergency
+### Director-General or Director-General, Food Administration may act in cases of emergency

-83\.—(1) In cases of emergency, the Director-General may direct the immediate execution of any work or the doing of any act being any work or act authorised under this Act which is in the opinion of the Director-General necessary for public health or for the safety of the public.
+83\.—(1) In cases of emergency, the Director-General or Director-General, Food Administration may direct the immediate execution of any work or the doing of any act being any work or act authorised under this Act which is in the opinion of the Director-General or Director-General, Food Administration (as the case may be) necessary for public health or for the safety of the public.

 [Act 15 of 2014 wef 01/04/2014]

+[Act 11 of 2019 wef 01/04/2019]

-(2) The Director-General may recover, from the owner or occupier of the premises in which any work or act referred to in subsection (1) is executed, the costs and expenses reasonably incurred in the execution of such work or act.
+(2) The Director-General or Director-General, Food Administration may recover, from the owner or occupier of the premises in which any work or act referred to in subsection (1) is executed, the costs and expenses reasonably incurred in the execution of such work or act.

 [Act 15 of 2014 wef 01/04/2014]

+[Act 11 of 2019 wef 01/04/2019]

+[Act 11 of 2019 wef 01/04/2019]

 ### Appeal to Minister against notice, order or decision